How does Chris Hemsworth lose weight? Thor's PT reveals all

 It seems the type of fasting Chris used was a variation on the 16:8 diet.
 This essentially means you eat only during an 8-hour window each day.

 The reference to '500 calories per day' means it's possible he also used the other most popular intermittent fasting variant, the 5:2 diet.
-This involves eating fairly normally for 5 days of the week but very little for the remaining 2 days – as little as 500 calories is sometimes suggested.
+This involves eating fairly normally for 5 days of the week but very little for the remaining 2 days – as little as 500 calories is sometimes suggested for that.

 - Find out more about the 16:8 diet